Monitoring Linux resource usage with Wazuh

 Monitoring Linux with Wazuh

-1. A pre-built ready-to-use Wazuh OVA 4.4.1.
+1. A pre-built, ready-to-use Wazuh OVA 4.12.
 Follow this guide to download the virtual machine.
 This endpoint hosts the Wazuh central components (Wazuh server, Wazuh indexer, and Wazuh dashboard).

 Configuration

-We will make use of the Wazuh command monitoring capability to query and monitor the endpoint’s performance metrics.
+We will use the Wazuh command monitoring capability to query and monitor the Ubuntu endpoint performance metrics.

 The Wazuh command monitoring module allows you to remotely execute specified commands on monitored endpoints, providing a way to gather important information or perform tasks.
 Once executed, the output generated by these commands is captured as log data, which can be analyzed to identify potential security threats or gain valuable insights into the behavior of your network.